meilisearch/documentation/reference/api/faceting.md

 For example, suppose a query's search results contain a total of three values for a `colors` facet: `blue`, `green`, and `red`.
 If you set `maxValuesPerFacet` to `2`, Meilisearch will only return `blue` and `green` in the response body's `facetDistribution` object.

 ::: note
-Settings `maxValuesPerFacet` to a high value might negatively impact performance.
+Setting `maxValuesPerFacet` to a high value might negatively impact performance.
 :::

 #### Example